 Linda excelled at Typing and went on to gain her RSA 1 + 2 and her love and natural skill for being a typist was ignited.

-(Above: baby Linda with her family at outside St George's Hall)
+(Above: baby Linda with her family at Butlins)

 Like with many of the interactions between younger and older neighbours, Linda and I found that we have more in common than we realised.
-Linda’s parents also separated when she was a child; we shared our experience of having to juggle two families and the impact that has on you.
-Linda would sometimes have to see her father in secret, and often felt she was living two very isolating separate lives.
+Linda’s parents also separated when she was young; we shared our experience of having to juggle two families and the impact that has on you.
+Linda would sometimes have to see her father in secret, and and felt bad about how that would make her mother feel.

 Work, Life, Balance